MapsterMapper/Mapster/README.md

         .ShallowCopyForSameType(true);

 #####Preserve reference (preventing circular reference stackoverflow) <a name="PreserveReference"></a>
+When mapping objects with circular references, a stackoverflow exception will result.
-When you map circular reference objects, there will be stackoverflow exception.
-This is because Mapster will try to recursively map all objects in circular.
-If you would like to map circular reference objects, or preserve references (such as 2 properties point to the same object), you can do it by setting `PreserveReference` to `true`
+This is because Mapster will get stuck in a loop tring to recursively map the circular reference.
+If you would like to map circular references or preserve references (such as 2 properties pointing to the same object), you can do it by setting `PreserveReference` to `true`

     TypeAdapterConfig<TSource, TDestination>
         .NewConfig()